Zaki978/IMDb-Movie-Ratings-Analysis/README.md

 - Other Observations
   - **Average Movie Runtime** has steadily increased over time, being generally above 100 mins since 1960.
-  - **The Shawshank Redemption** was the most highly rated movie in the dataset (considering movies with at least 100k reviews), with an average rating of 9.3.
+  - **The Shawshank Redemption** was both the most highly rated and the most rated movie in the dataset, with an average rating of 9.3 and a total of 2.88M ratings.
-  - **The Dark Night** was the most rated movie in the dataset, with a total of 8.58M ratings and an average rating of 9.0.
+  - **The Dark Night** was the second most-rated movie in the dataset, with a total of 2.86M ratings, while having the 4th highest average rating of 9.0.
+  - **The Godfather** was the second most highly rated movie with an average rating of 9.2 while being the 8th most rated movie in the dataset.

 ## Exporting the data